 - After a disaster (post-disaster): Initiatives taken in response to a disaster with the purpose of achieving early recovery and rehabilitation of the affected communities, immediately after a disaster strikes.

-Who needs an Emergency Response and Disaster Management Plan (ERDMP)?
+Who needs an Emergency Response/Preparedness and Disaster Management Plan (ERDMP)?

-For all practical purposes, all organisation need an emergency response and disaster management plan (ERDMP) as a Loss Prevention Measure.
+For all practical purposes, all organisation need an Emergency Response/Preparedness and Disaster Management Plan (ERDMP) as a Loss Prevention Measure.
 However, for hazardous industries and processes, it’s mostly mandated under country specific legal requirements.
 Few of the focus industries are: